 G. D. Clark ^{(4),(5)} Vancouver, B.C.
-Canada President of The Jim Pattison Group.
+Canada President and Director of The Jim Pattison Group

-Background: Mr. Clark is the president of The Jim Pattison Group.
-Mr. Clark is also a director of The Jim Pattison Group and a member of the board of directors of Sun-Rype Products Ltd. Prior to 2001, Mr. Clark served as Premier of British Columbia from February 1996 to August 1999.
+Background: Mr. Clark is a member of the Board of Directors of Sun-Rype Products Ltd. In the capacity of President of the Jim Pattison Group, Mr. Clark has corporate responsibility for Pattison Sign, Canadian Fishing Company, Overwaitea Food Group, Ocean Brands, Jim Pattison Lease, Ripley Entertainment, Guinness World Book and News Group North America.
+Prior to 2001, Mr. Clark served as Premier of British Columbia from February 1996 to August 1999.
 He was Minister of Finance and Corporate Relations from November 1991 to September 1993 and Minister of Employment and Investment from September 1993 until February 1996.
-Mr. Clark was first elected to the Legislative Assembly in 1986 to represent the constituency of Vancouver-East.
+Mr. Clark was first elected to the Legislative Assembly of British Columbia in 1986 to represent the constituency of Vancouver-East.
 In the 1991 and 1996 general elections, he was re-elected to represent the constituency of Vancouver-Kingsway.
-Mr. Clark holds a Bachelor of Arts degree from Simon Fraser University and a master's degree in community and regional planning from the University of British Columbia.
+Mr. Clark holds a Bachelor of Arts degree from Simon Fraser University and a Master's Degree in Community and Regional Planning from the University of British Columbia.

 R. L. Cliff, C.M., F.C.A.
 (1),(3) West Vancouver, B.C.
-Canada Chairman of the Board of Directors of the Company, chairman of the board, Heathcliff Properties Ltd.
+Canada Co-Chairman of the Board of Directors of the Company, Chairman of the Board, Heathcliff Properties Ltd.

-Background: Mr. Cliff is the Chairman of the Board of Directors of the Company and of the Company's principal subsidiary, Canadian Forest Products Ltd. He is also a director and chairman of Canfor Pulp Holding Inc. Mr. Cliff is chairman of Heathcliff Properties Ltd. and president of the Heathcliff Foundation.

-Mr. Cliff was chairman and a director of BC Gas Inc. (now Terasen Inc.) from 1972 to 2002.
-He also served as a director of the Royal Bank of Canada and was a director and chairman of Southam Inc. Mr. Cliff is a trustee and chairman Emeritus of the Vancouver Police Foundation; a former trustee of the VGH and UBC Hospital Foundation and the chairman of the Vancouver Symphony Foundation.
+Background: Mr. Cliff is Co-Chairman of the Board of Directors of the Company and of the Company's principal subsidiary, Canadian Forest Products Ltd. He is also a Director and Co-Chairman of CPPI.
+Mr. Cliff is Chairman of Heathcliff Properties Ltd. and President of the Heathcliff Foundation.
+Mr. Cliff was Chairman and a Director of BC Gas Inc. (now FortisBC) from 1972 to 2002.
+He also served as a Director of the Royal Bank of Canada and was a Director and Chairman of Southam Inc. Mr. Cliff is a Trustee and Chairman Emeritus of the Vancouver Police Foundation; a former Trustee of the Vancouver General Hospital and University of British Columbia Hospital Foundation and the Chairman of the Vancouver Symphony Foundation.
 Mr. Cliff received his Commerce Degree from the University of British Columbia and qualified as a Chartered Accountant in 1954 and was elected a Fellow of the Institute of Chartered Accountants of British Columbia in 1994.